DOE-Workflows/SDM-requirements/README.md

     12. **Relate Artifact to another Artifact:** An artifact may be related to another artifact.
 For example, there may be an artifact type of "Engineering Note" that may be related an artifact type of "Analysis Artifact".
 The specific relationship type determines the cardinality and directionality of any relationship, and specific relationships may carry particular attributes as well.
 The state of an artifact may prevent certain associations, and other Business Rules may also be applicable.

-    13. **Relate Artifact to other Object:** There are instances where an artifact should be relatable to other objects, such as Requirements.
-The specific use cases vary slightly by the other Object's controlling lifecycle and attributes, as well as the relationship between the Artifact and the other object.
-Nonetheless, the general case is that any Team Member may associate an Artifact with another relevant object in the Project.

-    14. **Lock to prevent modifications:** An owner or a Team Lead may lock an artifact to prevent modifications.
+    13. **Lock to prevent modifications:** An owner or a Team Lead may lock an artifact to prevent modifications.
 The attributes on a locked artifact may only be modified by the locker, and only the locker may add new file versions to the artifact.
 The locked status does not affect viewing the artifact or downloading files (subject to other access control issues).
 Any Team Lead may remove a lock on an artifact.

-    15. **Register for Notifications**: Any Team Member may register for notifications about changes to an artifact.
+    14. **Register for Notifications**: Any Team Member may register for notifications about changes to an artifact.
 One may register for notifications about new files or file versions added, if the artifact is added to a folder (moved or linked to an additional one), when it is locked or unlocked for modifications/file commits, or when attributes are modified.

-4. Team Actions **TO BE DISCUSSED**
+4. Team Actions

     1.	**Add Person to Team:** Any Team Lead may add an individual to the project team.
 Adding a Team Member is inherently an NTK decision.
 Any registered user may be added to the team.
 Business Rules may prohibit certain additions depending upon project attributes (e.g., classification).